awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MariaDB.md

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**
 You can't view the master user password again\.
 If you don't record it, you might have to change it\.
 If you need to change the master user password after the DB instance is available, you can modify the DB instance to do so\.
 For more information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 1. For **Databases**, choose the name of the new Maria DB instance\.

    On the RDS console, the details for new DB instance appear\.
-The DB instance has a status of **creating** until the DB instance is ready to use\.
-When the state changes to **available**, you can connect to the DB instance\.
+The DB instance has a status of **Creating** until the DB instance is ready to use\.
+When the state changes to **Available**, you can connect to the DB instance\.
 Depending on the DB instance class and the amount of storage, it can take up to 20 minutes before the new instance is available\.
 ![\[Summary during DB instance creation\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MariaDB-Launch06.png)

 ## Connecting to a database on a DB instance running the MariaDB database engine<a name="CHAP_GettingStarted.Connecting.MariaDB"></a>

 After Amazon RDS provisions your DB instance, you can use any standard SQL client application to connect to a database on the DB instance\.
 In this example, you connect to a database on a Maria DB instance using the mysql command\-line tool\.
-One GUI\-based application you can use to connect is HeidiSQL\.
-For more information, see the [ Download HeidiSQL](http://www.heidisql.com/download.php) page\.
 For more information on using MariaDB, see the [MariaDB documentation](https://mariadb.com/kb/en/mariadb/documentation/)\.

- **To connect to a database on a DB instance using the `mysql` command\-line tool**
+**To connect to a database on a DB instance using the mysql command\-line tool**

+1. Install a SQL client that you can use to connect to the DB instance\.

+   You can connect to an Amazon RDS for MariaDB DB instance by using tools like the mysql command\-line client\.
+For more information on using the mysql command\-line client, see [mysql command\-line client](http://mariadb.com/kb/en/mariadb/mysql-command-line-client/) in the MariaDB documentation\.
+One GUI\-based application that you can use to connect is Heidi\.
+For more information, see the [Download HeidiSQL](http://www.heidisql.com/download.php) page\.
+For information about installing MySQL \(including the mysql command\-line client\), see [Installing and upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

+1. Make sure that your DB instance is associated with a security group that provides access to it\.
+For more information, see [Provide access to your DB instance in your VPC by creating a security group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup)\.

+   If you didn't specify the appropriate security group when you created the DB instance, you can modify the DB instance to change its security group\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 1. Find the endpoint \(DNS name\) and port number for your DB instance\.